MilenTecle/random-destination/README.md

 ### User Stories Testing
    #### First time user
 1. As a first time user I understand the purpose of the application easily with the clear introductury messages and image.
-2. As a first time user the interface for my travel inputs are intuitive with clear labeld input fields.
+2. As a first time user the interface for my travel inputs are intuitive with clear labeled input fields.
 3. As a first time user I get clear instructions and guidance should I enter a wrongful input.
 4. As a first time user I recieve a random destination along with the price, based on my continent input.
 5. As a first time user I can choose to add accommodation and transportation, and to choose different accommodations and transportation options.
 6. As a first time user I can re-choose a city if that is not what I expected or wanted.
 7. As a first time user I can see the travel details displayed in a summary after I have made all my choices.
-8. As a first time user I want the option to restart the application to make other choices, or to he exit the program.
+8. As a first time user I can restart the application and start over or exit the program.